Here we describe how Tier 1 and Tier 2 Reg A+ offerings are different.

-Regulation A+ allows for two kinds of offerings, Tier 1, and Tier 2.
+Regulation A+ allows for two kinds of offerings, Tier 1 and Tier 2.

-Tier 2 allows companies to raise up to $50 million per year from individual "Main Street" investors, and from accredited investors and institutions worldwide, as does Tier 2.
-The majority of companies choose Tier 2 because the State by State process of getting Blue Sky exemption is slow and expensive.
-Companies using Tier 2 do not need to satisfy state registration requirements to raise capital (with some exceptions).
-Note that Tier 2 starts from a zero minimum for SEC purposes - I say this because there is a popular misconception that Tier 2 starts at $20 mill, while Tier 1 ends at $20 mill.
+Tier 2 allows companies to raise up to $50 million per year from individual "Main Street" investors, accredited investors, and institutions worldwide.
+The majority of companies choose Tier 2 because the Tier 1 requirement to obtain State by State Blue Sky exemption is very slow and very expensive.
+Companies using Tier 2 do not need to satisfy state Blue Sky requirements to raise capital (with some exceptions).
+Note that Tier 2 starts from a zero minimum for SEC purposes - I say this because there is a popular misconception that Tier 2 starts at $20 million.
 That is not the case!
 Many companies make successful Tier 2 offerings of less than $20 million.

-How Tier 2 is more challenging;
+How Tier 2 is more challenging than Tier 1;

 - Note that out of the total capital raised via Reg A+, Tier 1 accounted for 15% of the 2018 total ($100 mill out of $660 mill), while Tier 2 delivered 85% of the capital - $560 mill.
 That is a pretty dominant share.

 Contact Us to get started.